cassidoxa/murahdahla/README.md

 The bot uses a MySQL database on the backend

-### 3. libmysqlclient
+### 3. Mysql client and dev packages

-The diesel-cli tool requires this library to build.
-It should be available in your distro's repository.
-(Note: I'm 80% sure this is the correct library.
-You may need `libmysqlclient-dev`.
+Diesel requires a MySQL client to run and diesel-cli requires the MySQL client dev packages to build.
+These should be available in your distro's repo and may be under the name "mariadb" instead of MySQL.
+On debian the required dev package is libmariadb-dev-compat.
-If this is not the case or another library is required please let me know.)

 ### 4. diesel-cli